 Pavlov’s Dog Study

-Behaviorists believe that learned behavior come from one of two processes: operant conditioning and classical conditioning.
+Behaviorists believe that learned behavior comes from one of two processes: operant conditioning and classical conditioning.
 In this video, we will focus primarily on classical conditioning.

 The idea of classical conditioning was first discovered through the work of Ivan Pavlov, a Russian psychologist.
 The participants in the study were dogs.
 Pavlov would ring a bell and then give the dog a treat.
 This process was repeated over and over again.

 Things got interesting when the dogs started to “expect” the treat.
-At the sound of the bell, they would start salivating in anticipation of the treat.
-Now, the important thing to note here is that Pavlov was not trying to train the dogs to salivate.
+They would start salivating at the sound of the bell in anticipation of the treat.
+Now, the important thing to note is that Pavlov was not trying to train the dogs to salivate.
 But this response came about through classical conditioning.

 How Does Classical Conditioning Work?

-In order to understand classical conditioning, you will need to understand each component of Pavlov's dog study and how they influenced the dog’s response of salivation.
+To understand classical conditioning, you must understand each component of Pavlov's dog study and how they influenced the dog’s response to salivation.
 Again, the researchers were not intending to teach the dogs to salivate on command.
 The salivation was an unconditioned response.
-The unconditioned response is a naturally occurring response.
+The unconditioned response is a naturally occurring response

 Stimuli - Neutral, Conditioned, and Unconditioned

 The dogs began to salivate when they heard a bell.
 Before any studies began, the bell was a neutral stimulus.
-A neutral stimulus is any stimulus that has no associated response prior to training.
+A neutral stimulus is any stimulus that has no associated response before training.
 It elicited no response from the dogs.
-It was only after the dogs were exposed to food after hearing a bell that the stimulus becomes a conditioned stimulus.
+The stimulus became conditioned only after the dogs were exposed to food after hearing a bell.
 The dogs were conditioned to salivate when they saw the bell, a previously neutral item with a neutral sound.
 A conditioned stimulus is any stimulus that has been associated with a response.

 The food also plays a role - it’s the unconditioned stimulus.
-An unconditioned stimulus is any stimulus which still creates a response, but not the one we are manipulating.
-When you take food out of the equation and into another situation, it will still cause a reaction in the participants.
-Seeing the food will make the dogs salivate in any situation, whether or not any sort of “learning” has taken place.
+An unconditioned stimulus is any stimulus that still creates a response but not the one we manipulate.
+Taking food out of the equation and into another situation will still cause a reaction in the participants.
+Seeing the food will make the dogs salivate, whether or not any “learning” has occurred.

 There is another term that you should know relating to classical conditioning.
 It’s a conditioned response.
-The conditioned response is the response to the neutral stimulus that has been associated with the unconditioned stimulus.
-I’m going to use another example to show you how people or animals can develop conditioned responses to stimuli.
+The conditioned response is the response to the neutral stimulus associated with the unconditioned stimulus.
+I will use another example to show how people or animals can develop conditioned responses to stimuli.

 Example of Conditioned Response to Neutral Stimuli

-The next time you go to the doctor, they clean the area with a cotton ball.
-You jerk your arm away in an attempt to avoid the pain of the vaccine, even though the doctor did not give you the vaccine yet.
+The next time you visit the doctor, they clean the area with a cotton ball.
+You jerk your arm away to avoid the vaccine's pain, even though the doctor has not given you the vaccine yet.

 That response, jerking your arm away, is the conditioned response.
-It’s a way of avoiding an unconditioned stimuli (the vaccine) and the naturally-occuring unconditioned response (pain) caused by the vaccine.
+It’s a way of avoiding unconditioned stimuli (the vaccine) and the naturally occurring unconditioned response (pain) caused by the vaccine.

 Examples of Classical Conditioning in Everyday Life